Home Page

 Segal, D., Kavé, G., Goral, M., & Gollan, T. H. (2019).
 Multilingualism and cognitive benefits in aging.
 In S. Montanari & S. Quay (Eds.), Multidisciplinary perspectives on multilingualism (Chapter 16, pp. 351-373).
 Berlin: De Gruyter Mouton.

 Kavé, G. (2022).
-Time will tell: Psychology of aging.
-A textbook and study guide.
+Psychology of aging and old age: A textbook (Time Will Tell) and study guide.
 Raanana, Israel: The Open University (in Hebrew).

 Kavé, G. (2019).
 Reading disabilities: A textbook (Understanding Dyslexia) and study guide.
 Raanana, Israel: The Open University (in Hebrew).